 Your doctor will first perform a physical exam to observe your posture, range of motion and physical condition, noting any movement that causes you pain.
 A neurological exam may also be performed to test your reflexes and muscle strength.
 This evaluation also checks out other symptoms, such as numbness, tingling, or bowel and/or bladder problems.
 As your doctor develops the diagnosis, imaging tests may be performed.
 These may include X-rays, CT or MRI.
 An MRI is especially good at showing abnormal discs, ligaments or nerve roots.
 CT scans can show inflammation of the facet joints, which could indicate spondylosis.
 With an X-ray, your doctor will be able to see the bony elements of your spine.

 Non-surgical treatments for spondylosis include epidural injections, chiropractic care, pain management medications and physical therapy.
 If the pain continues or there is evidence of a severely compressed nerve, surgery may be considered.
 Surgery for spondylosis involves two main components: eliminating what is causing pain and then fusing the spine to control movement.
 Surgery may also include decompression, which means removing the tissue that is pressing on nerves.
-It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.
+Spondylosis and disc degeneration causing functionally disabling pain that fails to improve with conservative treatment may be treated with fusion or disc replacement surgery.
+Every case is different It is therefore very important to discuss treatment options with a spine specialist familiar with all types of spinal surgery in deciding which treatment, if any, may be best for you.